kylecomino/Provisional-Patent-Application/README.md

 Provisional-Patent-Application
 ==============================

-Written by Kyle Comino in January of 2013
+*This document was written by Kyle Comino in January of 2013

 Provisional Application for United States Patent